 - Conall Haldane in the Deryni novels The King's Justice and The Quest for Saint Camber goes from merely being a Royal Brat and Sore Loser to committing murder and treason.
 He says as much at his trial: "I didn't start out to betray you, Kelson," he sobbed, "but things — happened.
 It wasn't fair!"

-- This is the big reason why the Laws of Magic exist, and why the Wardens exist to enforce them in The Dresden Files.
+- This is the big reason why the Laws of Magic exist, and why the Wardens exist to enforce them.
 The types of magic prohibited by the Laws all lead the caster to want to use them more often, eventually turning him into a villain.
 The Wardens will sometimes grant clemency on the first offense if it can be proven that the offender didn't know any better and a senior wizard offers an apprenticeship to oversee the offender's redemption.
 In any other case, summary execution is prescribed.

 - Also, this is a major fear of Harry's after taking up the mantle of the Winter Knight, more so after he finds out that this basically dooms him to becoming a monster.

-- In Sherlock Holmes story "A man with a twisted lip", the resolution is that a respectable journalist first poses as a beggar for the sake of research, then discovers this pays way more than his job (if done artistically enough), then uses begging to get out of a medical debt, and finally abandons journalism altogether, becoming professional beggar.
+- In the Sherlock Holmes story "The Man with the Twisted Lip", the resolution is that a respectable journalist first poses as a beggar for the sake of research, then discovers this pays way more than his job (if done artistically enough), then uses begging to get out of a medical debt, and finally abandons journalism altogether, becoming a professional beggar.

-- In Gingema's Daughter, first book in Sergey Sukhinov's Emerald City series, is about the adventures of Corina, originally an ordinaly, if somewhat lazy, girl.
-She starts her way as undertudy of Gingema, then runs away to travel with her wolf companion.
+- Tales of the Magic Land: The first book in the Emerald City series, Gingema's Daughter, is about the adventures of Corina, originally an ordinary, if somewhat lazy, girl.
+She starts her way as understudy of Gingema, then runs away to travel with her wolf companion.
 She lives by different families, usually helping them magically in secret.
 But gradually, she decides that Being Good Sucks, since everybody bothers you with requests, and being feared is as important as being loved.
-She deceives the Woodsman to do her bidding by pretending to be the daughter of his former sweetheart, and ultimately manipulates him into deposing the Scarecrow, thus becoming the ruler of Emerald city.
-The rulership she establishes is a Crap Saccharine World: there is food for free and low taxes, but do cross Corina in any way and you are dead or turned into a small animal.
+She deceives the Woodsman to do her bidding by pretending to be the daughter of his former sweetheart and ultimately manipulates him into deposing the Scarecrow, thus becoming the ruler of Emerald City.
+The rulership she establishes is a Crapsaccharine World: there is food for free and low taxes, but do cross Corina in any way and you are dead or turned into a small animal.
 By the second book, she kills Ellie's parents and becomes a fully-fledged villain.

 - 24: This is one of of the main points behind Jack's arc in the final season: after losing another loved one thanks to the conspiracy of the season and being denied justice against her killers when the President of the United States betrays him, he snaps and goes on a Roaring Rampage of Revenge to slaughter everyone behind said conspiracy.
 The thing that kicks him down the path is when he executes one of those involved in the plot that didn't even have to do with the murder.
 After this, his actions get much more brutal and violent with each episode, with him even starting to unintentionally endanger innocent people as he slowly becomes just as bad as the villains.
 Chloe manages to snap him back to his senses in the series finale before he crosses the last line and unwittingly starts World War III.